-Karen M.M.
-Samuel is qualified as an attorney-at-law, with undergraduate qualification from the University of the West Indies, Cave Hill Campus, Barbados.
-She holds a post-graduate diploma in Law of the Sea from the Rhodes Academy, Greece, and has successfully completed the fellows arbitration course.
+Karen obtained her Bachelors of Laws degree from the University of the West Indies, Cave Hill Campus, Barbados in 2000, and graduated from the Hugh Wooding Law School, Trinidad & Tobago in 2002.
+She has obtained a post-graduate diploma in Law of the Sea from the Rhodes Academy, Greece, in 2004.